 Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

-At Arnold & Itkin, we have earned a reputation throughout Houston, Texas, and nationwide for our experience taking legal action for burn injury victims.
+Our Texas burn injury lawyers have a successful track record in Houston and nationwide for our experience in taking legal action for burn injury victims.
 For example, our Texas burn injury lawyers once won a $222 million verdict on behalf of a woman whose husband suffered catastrophic burns in an industrial accident.
 Our client’s husband was checking on a steam release at a plant; after arriving, the superheated steam covered him with burns.
 While he was airlifted to a local burn unit, he eventually succumbed to his injuries.
-During the case, our Texas burn law firm was able to uncover evidence that the accident was the direct result of his employer’s negligence.
+During the proceedings, our Texas burn law firm was able to uncover evidence that the accident was the direct result of his employer’s negligence.
 The steam release was due to a faulty valve—and records showed that the company knew it was faulty and it would eventually fail.
-Despite this evidence, the defendant fought all the way to trial where a jury eventually handed down a $222 million verdict for our client.

 $117.5 million settlement for workers who were burned in an industrial accident.

-Just some of the most common causes of burn injuries include the following:
+Some of the most common causes of burn injuries include the following:

 Industrial Accidents: Working with heated metals and exposed electricity can often lead to burns.